Define and manage your organization’s security architecture and processesBook a Demo

-Architects are able to reuse existing information when modelling Visio or need to generate reports for interested stakeholders.
+Architects are able to reuse existing information when modeling Visio or when they need to generate reports for interested stakeholders.
 The repository also enables information to be exported in Excel, Word and PDF for governance reviews.

 Risk and Control Inventories

-Catalogue all risks and control with the iServer View functionality.
+Catalog all Risks and Controls with the iServer View functionality.
 Detailed filters can be applied to determine which controls are being used for different risks and how they are applied.
 This information can be reused in Visio to graphically communicate this to the wider enterprise audience via Portal.

 Security guidelines can be developed through Word templates and updated automatically through the iServer Live Document functionality.